DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does a chemical peel cost in the UK?

-Chemical peel is a single name covering a huge spread of treatments, from a gentle lunchtime refresh to a deep medical-grade resurfacing.
-The depth drives the price, and a from-figure almost always quotes the lightest version.
+Chemical peel is one name covering a huge spread of treatments, from a gentle lunchtime refresh to a deep medical-grade resurfacing.
+Depth is what drives the price, and an advertised from-figure almost always quotes the lightest version on the menu.
 Here is how to work out which peel you actually need and what it should cost.

 The quick version